PolyAI named to Forbes AI 50 2023 list

 After the RFP (continuous development)

-The RFP process requires organizations to outline the entirety of their conversational AI project upfront.
+The RFP process requires organizations to outline the entirety of their call center voice AI project upfront.

 The drawback of this approach is that during the deployment process, conversational technologies, like voice assistants, will inevitably require ongoing changes.